GroverErin/ProceduralMapGenGame/README.md

    - `Space` over land to attempt to extinguish the fire.
    - `Q` will quit the game.
    - `Esc` will regenerate the map.
+   - You win the game by extinguishing all the fire before losing %80 of the land.

 ## Installation
 ### Windows